unoplatform/uno/doc/articles/uno-development/uno-internals-wasm.md

 ## UIElements map to DOM elements

-There is for the most part a 1:1 mapping between managed Xaml elements and DOM elements.
-The element tag associated with a Xaml type is set by a `UIElement` constructor overload which takes the tag as a string, with "div" as the default.
+There is for the most part a 1:1 mapping between managed XAML elements and DOM elements.
+The element tag associated with a XAML type is set by a `UIElement` constructor overload which takes the tag as a string, with "div" as the default.

 ## Typescript layer